top of page

 Not because the customer has a new need, but because the original need was not fully met.

-The Simplest Way to Identify Repeat Demand in Contact Centres
+How to Identify Repeat Demand in Contact Centres: Call Abandonment, Avoidance and Recontact Rates

 You do not need a complex system to identify repeat demand.